Code-Institute-Submissions/Ndanema98-Online-quiz_MayResub/README.md

    - ### Unsolved

+ # Languages used
+   -HTML
+   -CSS
+   -Javascript

-- ## Technologies Used
+ # Technologies Used
    - Git
      - Allowed me to add commit and push my code to github for version control.
    - Gitpod
-     - The programme used to code my website
+     - The programme used to code my website.
    - Github
-     - Allowed me to store my repository and files pushed from Gitpod
+     - Allowed me to store my repository and files pushed from Gitpod.
    - Fontawesome
      - Used to display icons to make my website more visually appealing.
    - Chrome developer tools